See also USA | Intellectual Property | Project Management System | Google AdWords SEO

 In November 2014, Paul Gampe, a past student and now very successful IT professional, gave an award at the Innovation Showcase.
 Dwight Walker went along to this too.
 It was very impressive with robotics and information systems on display.

 In June 2008 in Brisbane with Arjen Lentz of Brisbane Web Tech (ex MySQL) Meetup and a UQ computer science undergraduate named Kim Hunter, Dwight Walker worked on the logic and data structures for an Obfuscator for MySQL data using his background when he worked at the Australian Bureau of Statistics anonymising data.
 The idea was to obfuscate real data so tests could be run without invading privacy.
 This project stalled in July 2008 but in October 2008 Dwight Walker worked briefly on an experimental branch but did not complete it so it can be used.
 The software is stored in a Bazaar version control repository running Python which can also be browsed online.
 The software is best viewed by a PHP developer, not an end-user.
+The Google Summer of Code 2008 and Obfuscator for MySQL links are dead or changed as of April 2022.

 In January 2012, Dwight Walker worked out how to install Open Australia Parser on Windows 7 and commited the new install-parser.textile documentation to wwwalker fork of Open Australia github.com repository.